finglis/i2k-beginners/README.md

 ## What if?

-### The cell detection isnt good enough?
+### The cell detection isn't good enough?
 Instanseg!
 Try some pre-trained segmentation models by following the instructions [here](https://github.com/qupath/qupath-extension-instanseg).

 ### Many images needing the same analysis?
-Save yourself some time and use a script (dont let it scare you!).
+Save yourself some time and use a script (don't let it scare you!).
 You don't have to know programming to script as QuPath tracks your workflow and then generates the script for you.
 More on generating a script can be found [here](https://qupath.readthedocs.io/en/latest/docs/scripting/workflows_to_scripts.html).

 ### Measuring areas?
-Not everyone is staining for cells and thats where the pixel classifer can be useful.
+Not everyone is staining for cells and that's where the pixel classifer can be useful.
 The [QuPath documentation](https://qupath.readthedocs.io/en/latest/docs/tutorials/pixel_classification.html) guides through a simple and more complex classification.

 ### Using an OMERO server?
-OMERO remotley stores images and QuPaths OMERO extension provides a great way to interact and analyze them without filling up your computers storage.
+OMERO remotely stores images and QuPaths OMERO extension provides a great way to interact and analyze them without filling up your computers storage.
 More on the extension can be found [here](https://github.com/qupath/qupath-extension-omero)